Logo

 Source: Wikipedia

 The Cayman Islands Dollar is strong due to the island's status as a significant offshore financial center.
-For reference, when writing this article, KYD/USD = 1.20.

 The territory’s favorable tax policies attract a plethora of banks and hedge funds, which helps maintain the high value of the KYD against other currencies.

 Aside from finance, tourism is also a key contributor to the Cayman Islands' economy.
-The territory is a popular destination for tourists, particularly from the United States, and the stable value of the KYD makes it a reliable currency for both tourists and investors.
+The territory is a popular destination for tourists, particularly from the United States, and the stable value of the KYD makes it a strong and reliable currency for both tourists and investors.

 Swiss Franc (CHF)